tagoWorks/akod/README.md

 - [x] Create VLoDVP package
 - [ ] Expand on languages to license
 - [ ] Auto save login in VLoDVP
-- [ ] Add checks for invalid emails
+- [ ] Add checks for invalid account names
 - [ ] Add catches for when an invalid folder is created
 - [ ] Convert bot commands to discord slash applications